For an optimal view of our website, please rotate your tablet horizontally.

 © Texts and photos are protected by copyright.

-Compilation of information, editing, translations, and all photos: Universes in Universe.
+Compilation of information, editing, translations, photos: Universes in Universe, unless otherwise indicated.

 Jordan Tourism Board